Announcing AAM.

 Why announce AAM as a category now?

-The agent control-plane category is forming in public this quarter — Microsoft has publicly announced General Availability of Agent 365 for 2026-05-01 with a Tech Community AMA on 2026-05-12, and adjacent agent-governance and hosted-runtime products from other major platforms are reaching GA on similar timelines.
+The agent control-plane category is forming in public this quarter — major platforms are reaching General Availability on agent control planes, hosted runtimes, and adjacent governance products on overlapping timelines.
 Each of those layers solves a distinct problem (authorization, identity, execution, real-time observability).
 None of them is the externally-anchored evidence layer.
 Naming AAM as a category now gives technical buyers, regulators, and acquirers a vocabulary for the layer that is structurally separate from the systems being audited.

 How is AAM different from AI Safety, AI Alignment, or AI Observability?